 "Ruling elite and their political representatives want Dalits to be relegated down social ladder"

-A critical factor in the disempowerment and disenfranchisement of the Dalit community is their economic condition of not owning assets and the status of women is also directly linked to the land, said Brinda Karat, Politburo member, Communist Party of India (Marxist).
+A critical factor in the disempowerment and disenfranchisement of the Dalit community is their economic condition of not owning assets and the status of women is also directly linked to the land question, Communist Party of India (Marxist) Politburo member Brinda Karat said in Madurai on Wednesday.

 "This means that the ruling elite and their political representatives want Dalits to be relegated down the social ladder and remain bonded in social and economic terms to do menial jobs.
 We condemn that attitude and demand that the Bill be passed without any impasse”, said Ms. Karat.